 Investment in US life policies offers the opportunity for very attractive US$ denominated returns once you appreciate its strengths and limitations.

-This lowest risk entry point, to the asset class, offers “rule of thumb” returns of 500-600 bps over the equivalent tenor US treasury rate.
+The lowest risk entry point, to the asset class, offers “rule of thumb” returns of 500-600 bps over the equivalent tenor US treasury rate.
 A carefully considered walk up the risk profile path could potentially add 50-100% to this return target.

 This is even more attractive when you consider that the underlying credit risk of these instruments is very low.